cbillowes/curious-programmer-helium/content/posts/2018/2018-10-20-setting-up-my-environment-in-fedora/setting-up-my-environment-in-fedora-backups.md

 date:   2018-10-20 18:30:01 +0200
 tags:
     - Technical
+    - Linux
     - Fedora
 ---

 I had to [re-install](/blog/setting-up-my-environment-in-fedora) so I documented my process.
 In this post, I focus on getting my data backed up so that I can restore it after the installation.

 ---

 Whatever isn't in git gets archived.
 This is mainly my home directory.
 I want it backed up to my VM at [CloudAfrica](https://www.cloudafrica.net/) and to my external HDD.
 If I have learned anything in this process it is that my SSH keys are the most vital piece of bits that I own and that I need one copy in a *safe* location.
 *Whatever safe means in this world.*

 ## Archive